Counselling & Consultation

 Students of the below programmes are entitled to use counselling services free of charge:

-- All full-time or part-time programmes funded by the University Grants Committee
+- All full-time programmes funded by the University Grants Committee

 - CIE Associate Degree Programme